philliplam8/spotify2line/README.md

 #### 6. Setup FreshPing to periodically ping Heroku app
-1. Visit [Freshping](https://app.freshping.io/) and create a new account
+1. Visit [Freshping](https://app.freshping.io/) and create a new account (or sign in with an existing account)
 2. Click *+ Add Check*
 3. Enter the Heroku app URL into the *Check URL* field
 4. Set *Check interval = 1 min*